 Begin your search by visiting the Global Programs website to explore the many long-term (semester, academic year) opportunities offered.

-Short-term (spring break, 10-15 day) programs are available through Penn State Altoona.
+Short-term programs (spring break, ten to fifteen days) are available through Penn State Altoona.
 Depending on the program, they occur either on an annual or biennial basis.
 On this page, you'll find descriptions of regularly offered Penn State Altoona programs.

 Alternative Spring Break: Community Collaborations International (CCI) Puerto Rico Project

 An eight-day excursion that allows students to experience service-learning by visiting the El Yunque National Forest, Puerto Rico.
 Students will participate in conservation projects at Cabezas de San Juan and a disaster relief and resiliency project in the local community.
-In addition, participants will work with the Boys and Girls Club helping with homework, assisting with recreational activities, and helping youth practice speaking English.
-Students will also have the opportunity to explore the region's culture and interact with Puerto Rican citizens.
+In addition, students will work with the Boys and Girls Club, helping with homework, assisting with recreational activities, and helping youth practice speaking English.
+Students will explore the culture of the region and interact with the Puerto Rican citizens.

 May 15–23, 2023